Accessibility in RWTHmoodle

 1. General guidelines for barrier-free course design

-The poster "Moodle course design and accessibility" shows do's and don'ts for accessible course design.
-The overview is an adaptation of the "Designing for accessibility" poster on accessible website design produced by the UK Home Office.
+The poster "Moodle course design and accessibility (opens in new tab)" shows do's and don'ts for accessible course design.
+The overview is an adaptation of the "Designing for accessibility (opens in new tab)" poster on accessible website design produced by the UK Home Office.
 It has been adapted to the context of Moodle learning spaces by Patrik Grün.
-Both documents are licensed as Creative Commons (CC BY-NC-SA 4.0).
+Both documents are licensed as Creative Commons (CC BY-NC-SA 4.0 (opens in new tab)).

 The guide lays out very clearly and concisely what to consider when designing accessible Moodle content.
 The document is helpful for users with: